 When to Use Research and Development Tax Credits

 The federal Research and Development Tax Credit—also called the Research Tax Credit or the Research and Experimentation Tax Credit—is a dollar-for-dollar, wage-based tax reduction that rewards companies for investing in qualified research activities.
-It could mean thousands of dollars for your business, because it credits 20 percent of your qualified research expenditures that exceed a base sum, as well as 65 percent of contracted research labor.
+It could mean thousands of dollars for your business and remains intact for 2018, despite the recent tax reform.

 Contrary to popular belief, the research tax credit is not just for technology and pharmaceutical companies.
 It can also be used by qualifying manufacturers, engineers, architects, and other types of businesses.
 Please note: In addition to federal tax credits, individual states may offer similar incentives.
 Check with your state government to find out.